-Any claim, controversy or dispute between the District and Charter School arising out of, or relating to, this charter, except for any claim, controversy or dispute related to the authorization, non-renewal, revision, and/or revocation of this charter ("Dispute"), shall be resolved pursuant to the terms of this Element 14.
+Any claim, controversy or dispute between the District and Charter School arising out of, or relating to, this Charter, except for any claim, controversy or dispute related to the authorization, non-renewal, revision, and/or revocation of this Charter, ("Dispute") shall be resolved pursuant to the terms of this Element 14.

-Notwithstanding any other provision of law, each party shall be solely responsible for all of its own attorneys' fees, costs and expenses associated with any Dispute, including, but not limited to, any written/oral communication, meeting, Issue Conference, mediation, arbitration, administrative and/or civil action (including appeals), and no party shall be ordered to pay, or be awarded, any other party's attorneys' fees, costs or expenses in connection therewith, regardless of who may be deemed the prevailing party.
-Any fees, costs, and expenses charged by a mediator or arbitrator (including all associated administration fees, costs, and expenses) shall be shared equally by the parties regardless of the outcome or award.
-To that effect, any order or award of attorneys' fees, costs, and/or expenses, or mediator's or arbitrator's fees, costs, or expenses (including any associated administration fees, costs, and expenses), issued by a mediator, arbitrator, judicial officer (including appeals), or jury in any Dispute shall be deemed invalid as a matter of law and unenforceable by one party against the other party.
+Notwithstanding any other provision of law, each party shall bear and be solely responsible for all of its own attorneys' fees, costs and expenses associated with any Dispute, including, but not limited to, any written/oral communication, meeting, Issues Conference, mediation, arbitration, administrative and/or civil action (including all levels of appeal), and no party shall be ordered to pay, or be awarded, any other party's attorneys' fees, costs or expenses in connection therewith, regardless of who may be deemed the prevailing party.
+Any fees, costs and expenses charged by a mediator or arbitrator (including all associated administration fees, costs and expenses) shall be shared equally by the parties regardless of the outcome or award.
+To that effect, any order or award of attorneys' fees, costs and/or expenses, or mediator's or arbitrator's fees, costs or expenses (including any associated administration fees, costs and expenses), issued by a mediator, arbitrator, judicial officer (including all levels of appeal) or jury in any Dispute shall be deemed invalid as a matter of law and unenforceable by one party against the other party.